The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 FAQs about the Warner Bros.
 Studio Tour in London

-Here are some frequently asked question about the Warner Bros.
+Here are some frequently asked questions about the Warner Bros.
 Studio Tour London:

 Do the WB Studio Tour tickets include transfers to and from London?